jackwatters45/blog-api/README.md

 ## BEFORE FRONTEND

-- add auth to routes that need it (protect private routes)
+- add req.user to post and comment
+- figure out how to do jwt in insomnia
-- test routes where auth is needed
+- test routes where auth is needed (make sure it works??)

-## while doing frontend

-- search route (for posts and users)
 - like stuff